divijghose/firedrake/Firedrake-meeting-2021-10-14.md

 We are trying to generate PyOP2 packing code using just UFL.
 For the case of an extruded mesh it should be possible to determine what `offset` should be.
 However, UFL doesn't know that it is operating on an extruded mesh so we don't know whether `offset` is needed or not.
 Our proposal is to attach this information as metadata to the UFL measure.
 Is this the right thing to do?

+- offset is not only one number, it's an arity tuple
+- for time stepping e.g. we want to cache independent of data
+- extrusion is mesh property, maybe just add property to ufl.mesh
+- be careful that it is hashable

 ## Merge PRs:

 CW: https://github.com/OP2/PyOP2/pull/642